 The salad is not plated – I was feeling so unwell that I just used the mixing bowl and went back to bed!!
 The next day I can report that I was mostly better with a 17-mile long run….

 If you want more information on how living a holistic, healthy lifestyle can benefit you as an athlete, feel free to contact me!
-As well, check out your options for private coaching and coached group training!
+As well, check out your options for help to run your best!
 Have a great day!